Frederick's of Hollywood: History and operations

-Frederick's of Hollywood was the market leader in lingerie until the 1980s, when it was overtaken by Victoria's Secret.
+Frederick's of Hollywood was the market leader in lingerie until the 1980s when it was overtaken by Victoria's Secret.

-In 1992, Frederick's lingerie museum drew national media attention when it was looted during the Los Angeles riots.
+In 1992, Frederick's lingerie museum drew national media attention when looted during the Los Angeles riots.
 Madonna’s black bustier, which was worn in her music video for Open Your Heart, was stolen and has never been returned despite a $1,000 reward from Frederick’s.
-Madonna gave the museum a replacement in exchange for a $10,000 donation to an organization that supplied free mammograms to the poor.
-Other lingeries stolen in the store were Ava Gardner's bloomers and a push-up bra worn by actress Katey Sagal in Married... with Children.
+Madonna gave the museum a replacement in exchange for a $10,000 donation to an organization that supplied free mammograms to people experiencing poverty.
+Other lingeries stolen in the store were "a petticoat Ava Gardner wore in Show Boat and a push-up bra worn by actress Katey Sagal in Married... with Children.
 One repentant looter delivered a bag of Gardner's and Sagal's lingeries to the pastor at nearby Blessed Sacrament Catholic Church, Hollywood.
 An Austin newspaper noted that Blessed Sacrament's pastor "may be the only priest in America to ever comfort a man who felt guilty about stealing celebrity bloomers."
 In an article titled "Support Is Generous for Bra Museum", the St. Louis Post-Dispatch noted that such an "uplifting story could only happen in Hollywood."